nytimes/kyt/README.md

 1. Create a repo with a package.json file
 2. `npm install --save git@github.com:nytm/wf-kyt.git`
-3. `node_modules/.bin/kyt setup` - This will set up your project to use the default starter-kyt.
-If you are integrating kyt into an existing project you can skip this step.
+3. `node_modules/.bin/kyt setup` - This will set up your project with all things kyt.
 Learn more about [setup](/cli).

 We recommend installing kyt as a dependency in your project.